dastoori/orientx/README.md

 }
 ```

-You can set OrientDB server password or other configuration using the following ways:
+You can set OrientDB server password or other configurations in following ways:

-#### 1. CLI options
+#### 1. CLI flags

 ```shell
   --odb-host <host>          orientdb server host